RealizingFutures/MarchMadness2017/MarchMadnessAndPredictiveAnalytics.md

 For a more in depth understanding of the mathematical ideas behind this algorithm I suggest acquiring Professor Chartier's lectures on *Big Data* from The Great Courses.

 The R function below may not be too pretty, but it gets the jobs done and returns a list of rankings.
 There are various parameters that can be passed to the function.
-These parameters include the year to calculate the rankings for, a cap for each games point spread, a weight for away games, and weights for games played in different quarters of the season.
-There is also a parameter that will allow me to set a number of randomly chosen upsets in round 2, such that a lower ranked team will beat the higher ranked team in that game.
+These parameters include the year to calculate the rankings for, a cap for each game's point spread, a weight for away games, and weights for games played in different quarters of the season.
+There is also a parameter that will allow me to set a number of randomly chosen upsets in round 1, such that a lower ranked team will beat the higher ranked team in that game.
 These parameters allow for new rankings to be calculated very quickly under different scenarios.

 ```r